 1 Introduction

-The Royal Society has as its motto the injunction : “Take nobody’s word for it.”
+The Royal Society has as its motto the injunction Nullius in verba: “Take nobody’s word for it.”
 Yet a large portion of published studies in the social sciences demand of the reader exactly this.

-Beginning in the 2010s, the open science movement began advocating for the routinization of open science practices such as posting data and code upon a paper’s publication and the preregistration of experiments.
-These reforms were prompted by large-scale replication failures of prominent psychological studies which highlighted the widespread presence of false positive findings.
+Over the past several decades, open science advocates have called for the routinization of open science practices such as posting data and code upon a paper’s publication and the preregistration of experiments (1).
+Beginning principally in the psychological sciences, advocacy for these reforms rose in the 2010s due to large-scale replication failures of prominent psychological studies which highlighted the widespread presence of false positive findings (2,3).

 Open science practices bolster the credibility of a field and its findings by allowing readers to evaluate the methods by which researchers reach their conclusions.
 While trust is the currency of every epistemic community, the demand for trust alone weakens credibility.
 If data and code are available, interested researchers can ensure a finding’s results are computationally reproducible, robust to alternate model specifications, and error free.
-For experiments, preregistration allows the reader to determine whether there was the selective exclusion of hypotheses, measurements, or statistical analyses that run counter to the author’s favored hypotheses.
+For experiments (i.e. randomised controlled trials), preregistration allows the reader to determine whether there was the selective exclusion of hypotheses, measurements, or statistical analyses that run counter to the author’s favored hypotheses.

 Concern for research transparency has become more salient over the past decade as scholars recognize that the accumulation of false positives can drive unsuccessful decision-making and interventions.
 This leads to inefficient resource allocation and weakens the credibility of a field.
-In fields like medicine, open science practices have been strongly advocated in recognition of the direct harm that false positives can cause (National Academies of Sciences and Medicine 2021; Baggerly and Coombes 2009).
+In fields like medicine, open science practices have been strongly advocated in recognition of the direct harm that false positives can cause (4,5).
 Leading journals in political science and international relations are increasingly mandating the provision of data and code, as well as encouraging the preregistration of experiments.

+We distinguish computational reproducibility – making available the data and code of a paper’s results, for others to reproduce them – from replicibility – where new data is collected using an identical or conceptually similar design to the original paper (6,7).
+Usage of these terms has been inconsistent between fields.
+Political science, unlike psychology, conducts fewer experimental studies and often is termed “replication” is actually about computational reproducibility (see 1,8).

 Political science and international relations appear to have taken open science practices seriously, with high-profile journals and academics endorsing initiatives like the Data Access and Research Transparency (DA-RT) statement.
-This has lead some scholars to believe that the open data problem has mostly been solved.
-Yet current assessments of the field’s progress have been based on relatively small samples.
+This has lead some scholars to believe that the problem of open data has mostly been solved.
+Yet current assessments of the field’s progress have been based on relatively small samples and time-intensive human coding procedures (9–11).

 Our paper presents the largest-scale study of open science practices in political science and international relations thus far; it is also the first systematic study of the prevalence of preregistration in experiments in these fields.
 Our study spans the years 2010 to 2021 and includes population-level data, allowing us illustrate trends in specific journals.
 Documenting such trends is important given the key role played by journals in promulgating and enforcing transparent research norms.